 1. Do immunosuppressed people require 2 doses of influenza vaccines?

-People with certain immunocompromising conditions (ie: solid organ transplant, stem cell transplant etc) should receive 2 doses, 4 weeks apart, of QIV formulation of influenza vaccine in the first year of being immunosuppressed.
+People with certain immunocompromising conditions (ie: solid organ transplant, stem cell transplant etc) should receive 2 doses, a minimum of 4 weeks apart, of QIV formulation of influenza vaccine in the first year of being immunosuppressed.
 Only 1 dose is required annually thereafter.
-An exception to this is in patients ≥ 65-years, as they are recommended to only receive 1 dose of the higher-immunogenicity TIV (refer to immunisation specialist for individual advice in this patient group).
+An exception to this is in patients ≥ 65-years, as they are recommended to only receive 1 dose of the higher-immunogenicity QIV (refer to immunisation specialist for individual advice in this patient group).

 1. My patient is allergic to egg, how can they receive a flu vaccine safely?

 Based on prospective and retrospective studies of influenza vaccination in those with and without egg allergy (including egg anaphylaxis), the presence of egg allergy does not increase the risk of allergic reactions to the influenza vaccine.
 The influenza vaccine can be administered in community vaccination clinics (which may or may not have direct medical practitioner supervision), General Practitioner surgeries or Immunisation clinics, as a single dose followed by the recommended 15 minute observation period.
 For further information refer to MVEC: Allergy and immunisation.

 2. Can patients with Latex allergies receive the influenza vaccine?

 All influenza vaccines available under the NIP in 2020 are latex free.
 People with a latex allergy can safely be vaccinated with influenza vaccines that are available under the NIP.

 - MVEC: Influenza vaccine recommendations